Peter S. Beagle

 Peter Soyer Beagle (born April 20, 1939) is an American novelist and screenwriter, especially of fantasy fiction.
-His best-known work is The Last Unicorn (1968), a fantasy novel he wrote in his twenties, which Locus subscribers voted the number five "All-Time Best Fantasy Novel" in 1987.
+His best-known work is The Last Unicorn (1968) which Locus subscribers voted the number five "All-Time Best Fantasy Novel" in 1987.
 During the last twenty-five years he has won several literary awards, including a World Fantasy Award for Life Achievement in 2011.
 He was named Damon Knight Memorial Grand Master by SFWA in 2018.

 Early life

-Beagle was born in Manhattan on April 20, 1939, the son of Rebecca Soyer and Simon Beagle.
+Beagle was born in Manhattan on April 20, 1939, the son of Simon Beagle and Rebecca Soyer.
 Three of his uncles were noted painters: Moses, Raphael, and Isaac Soyer.

 Beagle has said that The Wind in the Willows, a classic of children's literature by Kenneth Grahame, originally attracted him to the genre of fantasy.